 The physical fitness uniform shall primarily be worn when engaged in physical fitness.
-It may also be worn in quarters after normal work hours.
+It may also be worn in quarters after normal work hours, as long as. there are no public event occurring at the Station.

 The fitness uniform shall be covered with an appropriate work uniform or combination of PPE and work uniform while in transit to and from a physical fitness location.